3MFConsortium/spec_production/3MF Production Extension.md

 When this is used in conjunction with [the 3MF Secure Content Extension](https://github.com/3MFConsortium/spec_securecontent/blob/master/3MF%20Secure%20Content.md), some of those models might be protected with encryption and consumers might use an alterative representation were they have access.

 When several alternative representations, include the one in the root model, the consumer MAY decide which representation to choose from the ones that has rights.
-A consumer MAY select a fullres resolution over a lowres.
+A consumer MAY select a fullres resolution over a lowres or obfuscated.
 And a printer might reject to print a lowres model.

 The producer MUST generate a 3MF file with no ambiguity for the consumer.
 When there is ambiguity, for example two fullres models available for a consumer, the consumer MAY decide which one to select, and the producer MAY not infer which one.